Fulshear New Construction: When to Get Your First Pressure Wash

 What is not true: that you have to wait 12 months.
 By the time you have closed and moved into a Fulshear new build, the bricks have usually been up for three to five months.
 The mortar is long past cured.
 Waiting another seven months does nothing except let the construction residue bake in harder and let the first season of Gulf Coast humidity start growing algae on top of it.

-Our recommendation for Fulshear new builds: schedule the first wash between 60 and 120 days after move-in.
-That gives the mortar plenty of buffer, lets any last punch-list work finish (you do not want to wash and then have a subcontractor come back and make a mess), and gets the construction film off before it starts feeding organic growth.
+For Fulshear new builds, the first wash is often worth reviewing between 60 and 120 days after move-in.
+That gives the mortar more buffer, lets any last punch-list work finish, and gets the construction film off before it starts feeding organic growth.

 Why Construction Clay Is Worse in Fulshear Than Older Neighborhoods